NeonHorizon/lipopi/README.md

 ==

 ###Software
+1. Run sudo raspi-config and select "5 - Interfacing Options" / "P6 Serial".
+It is then necessary to answer as follows:
-1. Run sudo raspi-config and under "Advanced Options" select "Serial" followed by "No".
-This prevents the Pi using GPIO 14 for the console (which would shut off the power).
-(Do not do this on the Raspberry Pi 3, see notes)
+"Would you like a login shell to be accessible over serial?" - No "Would you like the serial port hardware to be enabled?" - Yes (Do not do this on the Raspberry Pi 3, see notes)

 2. Run wget -N https://raw.github.com/NeonHorizon/lipopi/master/low_bat_shutdown to get the example script which checks for low battery and shuts down the Pi (if you prefer you could write this in Python or whatever).